tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Configure the Virtual Environment
 Before we do this however, we need to configure our new web app to use the virtual environment we set up previously.
 Navigate to the *Web* tab in PythonAnywhere's interface if you aren't already there.
 From there, scroll all the way down the page until you see the heading *Virtualenv*.

 Enter in the path to your virtual environment.
 Click the red text, which is replaced with an input box.
-Assuming you created a virtual environment called `rango`, the path would be:
+Assuming you created a virtual environment called `rangoenv`, the path would be:

 {lang="text",linenos=off}
-	/home/rangodemo2019/.virtualenvs/rango
+	/home/rangodemo2019/.virtualenvs/rangoenv

 When you have entered the path, click the tick so submit it.
 Once again, we ask you to replace `rangodemo2019` with your PythonAnywhere username.